 How to Measure the Success of Your Brand Implementation?

-It’s important to monitor your metrics so that you can recognise success:
+It’s important to monitor your metrics so that you can recognize success:

-When it comes to measuring the wider success of your rebrand programme, think about:
+When it comes to measuring the wider success of your rebrand program, think about:

 Tell Your Rebrand Story